davenquinn/Attitude/docs/index.rst

 ========

-**Attitude** is a Python module for fitting the orientation of planes in three-dimensional space *with meaningful error distributions*.
-This software is the reference implementation of the statistical method described in `this working paper <https://eartharxiv.org/4enzu/>`_, currently in review at *Earth and Space Sciences*.
+**Attitude** is a Python module for fitting the orientation of planes in *three-dimensional space *with meaningful error distributions*.
+This software is *the reference implementation of the statistical technique and visualization *methods described in `this working paper <https://eartharxiv.org/4enzu/>`_, *currently in review at *Earth and Space Sciences*.

 .. image:: _static/_images/schematic-plane.png
    :width: 300px